SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 | Binary Representation|   |  |

- The following sections will present motivation of the features chosen in greater detail, as well as describe the procedure followed to implement them.
 ### 4.1 Baseline Features
 The aim of this report is to implement basic features evaluating local information in the context of the term or element under consideration, and report characteristics of a candidate argument's internal structure.
 Moreover these features should provide characteristics of the target verb predicate's characteristics and of the verb predicate's relations with the component under examination.The features chosen for the baseline system are: token, lemma, POS tags, n-grams and binary representation.